Real-time circuit breaker for player withdrawals, affiliate payouts, and bonus disbursements in iGaming.

 allow / hold / block

-RCL sits between your cashier or wallet system (after the withdrawal or payout is approved internally) and the payment gateway execution.
+Froddy sits between your cashier or wallet system (after the withdrawal or payout is approved internally) and the payment gateway execution.
 One API call per outbound transaction.
-In shadow mode, your payment flow continues uninterrupted — RCL observes and logs.
+Froddy evaluates the request, returns allow / hold / block, and your code acts on it.

-Multiple flows: You can route player withdrawals, affiliate payouts, and bonus disbursements through the same RCL tenant with different event_type values, or use separate tenants for separate monitoring.
+Multiple flows: You can route player withdrawals, affiliate payouts, and bonus disbursements through the same Froddy tenant with different event_type values, or use separate tenants for separate monitoring.

 Bonus anomaly cluster.
 Four player accounts route withdrawals from the same source hash within 48 hours — each claiming a $100 sign-up bonus.
 Classic duplicate-origin pattern. → Caught by: R-DEDUP (source hash deduplication)